zugz/tox-DHTAnnouncements/DHTAnnouncements.md

   non-deprecated identifier `tox_friend_add_legacy_address`, with `TOX_LEGACY_ADDRESS_SIZE` in place of `TOX_ADDRESS_SIZE`.

-The use of the term `invitation` rather than "address" in the API is just to avoid conflict with the legacy API; they should be described to the user as addresses.
+The use of the term "invitation" rather than "address" in the API is just to avoid conflict with the legacy API; they should be described to the user as addresses.
 It is probably best to avoid referring specifically to the `invite_code` part of the address, but when necessary it can be called the